Connect with others who understand.

 Daith and Tragus Piercings for Migraine Pain: 6 Facts You Need To Know

-Daith and tragus piercings are among the most talked about — and controversial — alternative therapies for migraine.
-Some people believe these cosmetic procedures — which involve piercing a small fold of cartilage near the opening of the outer ear — have benefits similar to acupuncture for migraine pain.
+Daith and tragus piercings have become popular topics of conversation — and controversy — in the realm of alternative migraine therapies.
+Many people believe that these cosmetic procedures, which involve piercing a small fold of cartilage near the opening of the outer ear, can offer benefits similar to acupuncture for relieving migraine pain.

 1. Daith and Tragus Piercings Are Thought To Work Similarly to Acupuncture